Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Physical Setup and Typical Mach Numbers

 In this work we consider a system consisting of a central object with a surface (a star) and an accretion disk extending all the way to the star, i.e. having a physical contact with its surface.
 We study the evolution of this system in two-dimensional (2D, vertically integrated), hydrodynamic (i.e. no magnetic fields) setup.
 The disk is non-self-gravitating and orbits in a Newtonian potential of a central point mass $M_\star$.
 Very importantly, the disk has no intrinsic viscosity\footnote{Our simulations have no explicit viscosity and numerical viscosity is negligible.} so that any mass re-distribution (accretion) in the system can take place only due to the action of the waves propagating in the disk and the star.

 Similar to a number of previous studies of the BL \citep{BRS12,BRS13a,BRS13b}, we treat disk thermodynamics using the globally isothermal equation of state (EoS), $P=\Sigma c_{s}^2$, where $P$ is the vertically integrated pressure, $\Sigma$ is the surface density, and $c_{\rm s}$ is the sound speed which is constant.
-The advantage of using this simple EoS comes from the fact that it keeps the disk thermodynamics unchanged through its evolution, while at the same time naturally allowing conservation of the angular momentum flux of the waves propagating in the disk \citep{Miranda-ALMA,Miranda-Cooling}.
-The latter point is very important for us since we are focusing on the wave-driven evolution of the system.
+The advantage of using this simple EoS comes from the fact that it keeps the disk thermodynamics unchanged in the course of simulation.
+It also naturally allows conservation of the angular momentum flux of the waves propagating in the disk \citep{Miranda-ALMA,Miranda-Cooling}, which is very important for us since we are focusing on the wave-driven evolution of the system.
 Another commonly used EoS, locally isothermal, has been demonstrated by \citet{Miranda-ALMA,Miranda-Cooling} to not conserve the angular momentum of the waves, a phenomenon that would have greatly complicated understanding of the wave-driven transport (Coleman et al. in prep).
-On the other hand, an adiabatic EoS with $P\propto \Sigma^\gamma$, $\gamma\neq1$ would lead to evolution of the thermal state of the disk as a result of entropy production at the shocks inevitably arising in the system (see below), again complicating the interpretation of the results.
+And an adiabatic EoS $P\propto \Sigma^\gamma$, with $\gamma\neq1$ would lead to evolution of the thermal state of the disk as a result of entropy production at the shocks inevitably arising in the system (see below), again complicating the interpretation of the results.
 Implicit in our choice of the EoS is the assumption of gas pressure dominating the total pressure, i.e. radiation pressure is neglected.
-Therefore, results of our study are not directly applicable to accreting neutron stars, as radiation pressure plays an important role in such systems.
+Therefore, results of our study are not directly applicable to accreting neutron stars, for which radiation pressure plays an important role.

-Another reason for using the globally isothermal EoS is that it allows us to reduce the number of parameters needed to characterize the system.
-With this setup all details of the disk thermodynamics are captured in a single variable --- constant gas sound speed $c_{\rm s}$.
+Another reason for using the globally isothermal EoS is that it reduces the number of parameters needed to characterize the system: all details of the disk thermodynamics get captured in a single variable --- constant gas sound speed $c_{\rm s}$.
 As a result, the key physical parameter governing the behavior of the system in our runs is the dimensionless {\it Mach number} $\M$ defined as the ratio of the Keplerian speed at the surface of the star ($r=R_\star$) to the sound speed $c_s$:

 where $\Omega_K=(GM_\star/r^3)^{1/2}$ is the Keplerian rotation rate.